sciZer0/newdiscoveries/README.md

 As said above, there are the biggest, LITERALLY-CRYING, logical mistakes in the very fundamentals of science that right now are strongly hindering the progress of our civilization.

-How did we get there?
+But how did we get there?

 In my opinion, all the biggest fundamental mistakes in science occurred because people, as said above, didn’t and still don’t fully understand well-knwon Newton’s discoveries.
 Even though this might seem impossible, the fact of this misunderstanding is true.